Get our exclusive report. Download the iSport360 Club Switching Report Here – For Club Admins, Rec Leaders and Coaches.

 Creating pressure on players in practice is important for your team.
 It helps the team increase the level of intensity at practice.
 Doing things with speed and purpose helps teams and players see what happens when they challenge themselves and also focus on the mechanics of a specific technique.

 Imagine during a game that your team is down by 1 with 5 minutes left.
-Well they have been practicing for this situation all season.
+They have been practicing for this situation all season.
 They are ready to go and believe in themselves.
 They have the confidence as individual players and as a team to win.
 That’s the feeling you want going into a big game.

 Here are 5 ways to create pressure at practice.